-In January 2016 we entered into the Collaboration and License Agreement (the "2016 License Agreement") with Nestec Ltd., which was succeeded in interest by Société des Produits Nestlé S.A. (together with NHSc Pharma Partners, "Nestlé"), an affiliate of Nestlé Health Science US Holdings, Inc., which, together with Nestlé, holds approximately 8.6% of our Common Stock as of April 25, 2022, for the development and commercialization of certain of our product candidates in development for the treatment and management of Clostridium difficile infection ("CDI") and inflammatory bowel disease ("IBD"), including ulcerative colitis and Crohn's disease.
+In January 2016 we entered into the Collaboration and License Agreement (the "2016 License Agreement") with Nestec Ltd., which was succeeded in interest by Société des Produits Nestlé S.A. (together with NHSc Pharma Partners, which was succeeded in interest by NHSc Rx License GmbH, "Nestlé"), an affiliate of Nestlé S.A., which holds approximately 6% of our Common Stock as of April 13, 2023, for the development and commercialization of certain of our product candidates in development for the treatment and management of Clostridium difficile infection ("CDI") and inflammatory bowel disease ("IBD"), including ulcerative colitis and Crohn's disease.
 The 2016 License Agreement supports the development of our portfolio of products for CDI and IBD in markets outside of the United States and Canada (the "2016 Licensed Territory").